dankeboy36/fqbn/README.md

 • `Readonly` **arch**: `string`

-The architecture where the board belongs to.
+The architecture of the board.
+Can be any empty string.

 ---